the Cayambe-Coca Reserve - Ecuador Destinations

 speciality.
 There are a few small cheese factories in

 has no banking facilities, so take sufficient money for your stay,

-remembering that you may wish to buy some woodcarvings as souvenirs.
+remembering that you may wish to buy some examples of wood carving and

 If you miss or choose not to take the 4am bus, you

 might need $20 or $30 for a camioneta back to the main road.

 Cayambe-Coca Ecological Reserve sprawls across 4 provinces: Pichincha,

 Imbabura, Sucumbíos and Napo (where Oyacachi is found).

 The highest point, 5790m above sea level at the top of